klis87/normy/packages/normy/README.md

 1. You can normalize only queries which have data updates, and only mutations which should update data - that's it, you can have only part of your data normalized.
 Check an integration documentation how to do it.
 2. Like `1.`, but for queries and mutations with extremely big data.
+3. There is a built-in optimalization, which checks data from mutation responses if they are actually different than data in the normalized store.
+If it is the same, dependent queries will not be updated.
+So, it is good for mutation data to include only things which could actually be different, which could prevent unnecessary normalization and queries updates.
-3. You can use `getNormalizationObjectKey` function to set globally which objects should be actually normalized.
+4. You can use `getNormalizationObjectKey` function to set globally which objects should be actually normalized.
 For example:

 ```jsx
 <QueryNormalizerProvider